 A detailed estimate will provide specific information about these products as well.
 For instance, it ought to list the model, wattage and quantity of photovoltaic panels.
 Look for the inverter’s output capacity; this equipment plays a crucial role in most systems.

-Ask the installer if you’ll need to replace or upgrade your electrical meter.
+Your electricity retailer will be in charge of your meter.
+Ask if you’ll need to replace or upgrade your electrical meter.
 This step may add as little as $60 or as much as $300 to the total price.
+Your retailer will need the solar installer’s Certificate of Compliance (CCEW) and Permission to Connect (PTC) letter forwarded to the retailer.
+Energy Australia and Origin Energy has a smart meter form that needs to be completed and sent along with the PTC and CCEW.
 Older meters often cost more to upgrade.
 Queensland residents face a very small monthly fee rather than a larger one-time upgrade expense.

 A quote should reveal how much money you’ll spend on installer labour.
 Workers must transport and set up the equipment before connecting it to your home’s electrical system.
 Labour costs may rise if they need to dig a trench for underground cables.